bediger4000/alien_words/README.md

 That's not true, a word list of `['ba', 'bb', 'bc']` has a first letter of first word that's not the first lexically sorted letter.
-I suppose it would be possible to put a `root bool` element in the `node` struct, so as to mark the root node, but that seems error-prone.
+I suppose it would be possible to put a `root bool` element in the `node` struct, so as to mark the root node, or use a nil `parent` pointer as such a mark, but that seems error-prone.

 In addition, I have a `map[rune]*node` to track all of the characters discovered.
 Due to Go's method system, I added a method through which all